To Believe is to Care. To Care is to Do.

 Prayer Ministry

-Our Prayer Ministry is also a very vibrant part of our church.
+Our Prayer Ministry is also a very vibrant Melania Trump's Hands on Donald's Trip Make a Subtle Style Statement part of our church.
 Each and every day we have a faith-filled, committed group of folks practicing intercessory prayer.
-Prayer requests may be sent to the church office, office.admin@cccchelmsford.org and will be forwarded to the Prayer Ministry Coordinator, Wendy Perry.
+Prayer requests may be sent to the church office, office.admin@cccchelmsford.org and will be forwarded to the Prayer Ministry Coordinator.